This is the first in a series about the origins of Silicon Valley.

 By the end of World War I, Federal Telegraph had installed million-watt systems in Panama, the Philippines, and Spain, as well as Arlington, Va., Los Angeles, and Portland, Ore., to support U.S. Navy and commercial shipping companies.
 Federal Telegraph continued to increase the size and power of its transmitters, and its revenue grew.

 Another Stanford engineering student, Charles “Doc” Herrold, started a small radio company in San Francisco, but it was destroyed in the 1906 earthquake.
 He moved to San Jose and in 1909 founded the College of Wireless and Engineering to teach radio arts to aspiring hobbyists and operators.
-His Wednesday evening “San Jose Calling” program, launched that year, was the first regular commercial radio broadcast in the United States.
+His Wednesday evening “San Jose Calling” program, launched that year, was the first regularly scheduled* radio broadcast in the United States.

 Herrold’s wife, Sybil, would play music and broadcast it over the station, which eventually grew into San Francisco’s KCBS.